NO FAULT DIVORCE

-Mississippi allows divorce based upon proof that the marriage is irretrievably broken (i.e., when irreconcilable difference” exist).
+A divorce may be based upon proof that the marriage is irretrievably broken (i.e. when irreconcilable differences exist).
 This is known as an irreconcilable differences divorce.
-However, may people are surprised to learn that an irreconcilable differences divorce is only available if both spouses are in agreement to get divorced.
-Therefore, either spouse may block an irreconcilable differences divorce simply by refusing to agree that the marriage is irretrievably broken.
+However, an irreconcilable differences divorce is only available if both spouses agree to get divorced.
+Therefore, either spouse may block an irreconcilable differences divorce by refusing to agree.

 The requirements for obtaining a no-fault divorce under Mississippi law are:

 - Personal Jurisdiction — The court must have personal jurisdiction over the parties.
-This is shown through the filing of a joint complaint of the husband.
+This is shown by filing a joint complaint.

 - Timing — A complaint for irreconcilable differences must be on file for sixty days before a divorce can be granted.

-- Submission Requirements —Parties can agree to all terms of the divorce and submit said agreement to the Court for approval.
+- Submission Requirements —Parties can agree to all divorce terms and submit said agreement to the Court for approval.
 Parties can also agree to a divorce for irreconcilable differences but reserve specific issues for resolution by the court.
 The agreement must be in writing and follow statutory guidelines.

-- All Matters Must be Resolved Prior to a Divorce — All matters including, custody, child support and property rights must have been agreed upon and found adequate prior to a granting of a divorce.
-All disputed differences must be resolved by the court prior to granting a divorce.
+- All Matters Must be Resolved Before a Divorce — All matters, including custody, child support, and property rights, must have been agreed upon and found adequate before the granting of a divorce.
+All disputed differences must be resolved by the court before granting a divorce.

-- Proceedings —In a joint complaint on the grounds of irreconcilable differences, no proof or testimony is necessary.
-If attorneys are involved they must appear to obtain approval and respond to any questions.
+- Proceedings — No proof or testimony is necessary in a joint complaint on irreconcilable differences.
+If attorneys are involved, they must appear to obtain approval and respond to any questions.

-- Judgment — A court is not required to make specific findings of fact, unlike in a contested divorce action.
-The court must only find that the provisions are adequate and sufficient.
+- Judgment — Unlike in a contested divorce action, a court is not required to make specific findings of fact.
+The court must only find that the provisions are sufficient.

 Contact Us

-Our lawyers have experience handling divorce cases throughout Mississippi.
-Contact us online or call our office locally at 601-957-3101 to discuss your specific situation.
+Contact us online or call our office locally at 601-957-3101 to discuss your situation.